fitandfine/raspberrypi_homelab/README.md

 ![Our html file served by nginx](screenshots/11.png)

 ## Please check inside [scripts](https://github.com/fitandfine/raspberrypi_homelab/tree/main/scripts) folder for some automation scripts.
-## There is a [Note.md](https://github.com/fitandfine/raspberrypi_homelab/blob/main/scripts/Note.md) file as well.
+## There is a [Note.md](https://github.com/fitandfine/raspberrypi_homelab/blob/main/scripts/Note.md) file, inside [scripts](https://github.com/fitandfine/raspberrypi_homelab/tree/main/scripts) folder, which contains description and output screenshot of the scripts running on raspberry pi.
+Please have a look at that too.
 # Thank you
-make sure to take a look at make.sh file in scripts/bash and scripts/python.
-It will save you from making our bash scripts (.sh) executable manually and it also runs our python scripts.
+Make sure to take a look at make.sh file in scripts/bash and scripts/python.
+It will save you from making our bash scripts (.sh) executable manually and it also runs your python scripts.
 ```bash
 $ ./make.sh <script_name>
 ```